shadowprompt/socialsimulation/source/pay/index.md

-According to the agreement between the ASSA and Huazhong Agricultural University (the organizer of the first annual meeting), the membership fee paid in 2023 will be collected by Huazhong Agricultural University, and the ASSA will issue an official invoice to your email address.
-When remittance payment, the words "ASSA membership fee – [Your Full Name]" must be indicated.
-The transfer account information of Huazhong Agricultural University is as follows:
+According to the agreement between ASSA and Huazhong Agricultural University (the organizer of 2023 Annual Conference), the membership dues paid in 2023 will be collected by Huazhong Agricultural University on behalf of ASSA.
+ASSA will provide an official invoice for each of the payment.
+While making the payment, one needs to include the words "ASSA membership fee – [Your Full Name]" in the massage box.
+The bank account details of Huazhong Agricultural University are as follows:

 <table>
     <tbody>